What Does That Even Mean

 Maple Sugar Pantograph

 Pantographs are usually meant to complement the quilt but stay in the background.
 They mostly go well with pieced quilts but can be difficult to use with appliquéd or embroidered blocks.
 It all depends on the result you want to achieve, and I will be happy to help you choose what is right for your quilt.
 I have overlays available of all the pantograph designs I have, and we can audition the ones you like and see which one would look best on your quilt.
 It is always good to have several designs in mind to choose from as they don’t always look the way you think they will look.
+I am now using digital overlays.
 To see an example of how I audition pantographs, click here.

 Custom Quilting